passdan/BioinformaticiansToolbox/PhysaliaWinterSchool2024-Schedule.md

 ## Schedule

 **Note**: These teaching materials are designed to be understood alongside the files found on the teaching server presentations shared during the course.
 If you're not on a course and some steps don't make sense you may want to go sign up for a course!
+Get in touch!

 ### Day 1
-- Accessing the bioinformatics cloud Image
+- Accessing the bioinformatics cloud image (ppt)
 - [Review of Linux basics](Introduction_to_Linux.md)
 - [NGS data and Quality Control - How well did my sequencing run work?](NGS_QualityControl.md)
 - [Linux methods for multiple sample handling](Looping_in_linux.md)